felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. The person closest to the Banana Bag grabs a single letter from it.
    They tell everyone what their letter is.
 They must add this letter to the core while respecting the [Important Rules](#important-rules) outlined below.
 They can rearrange any part of the core as needed.
-1. The Banana Bag is passed to the player on the left, who repeats the steps above.
+1. (Optional) The Banana Bag is passed to the player on the left, who repeats the steps above.
 1. Play continues clockwise until the Banana Bag is empty, at which time all players can claim victory!